Michael McNiven

-Michael McNiven (born July 9, 1997) is a Canadian professional ice hockey goaltender currently playing with the Greenville Swamp Rabbits in the ECHL.
-He has previously played with the Montreal Canadiens in the National Hockey League (NHL).
+Michael McNiven (born July 9, 1997) is a Canadian former professional ice hockey goaltender.
+Originally undrafted by teams in the National Hockey League (NHL), McNiven played seven seasons of professional ice hockey between 2018–2024, mostly in the Montreal Canadiens organization.

 Early life

-McNiven was born on July 9, 1997, in Winnipeg, Manitoba.
-His parents were unable to take care of him, and he was raised by his paternal grandparents, Jim and Christine McNiven.
+McNiven was born in Winnipeg, Manitoba.
+After his parents were unable to take care of him, he was raised by his paternal grandparents, Jim and Christine.
 Although he had limited contact with his mother, McNiven's relationship with his father improved throughout his adolescence.
-He spent the 2012–13 minor ice hockey season as a goaltender for the Halton Hurricanes of the South-Central Triple A Hockey League, where he posted an 11–9 record and 1.48 goals against average (GAA).
+He spent the 2012–13 minor ice hockey season as a goaltender for the Halton Hurricanes of the South-Central Triple A Hockey League (SCTA), where he posted an 11–9 record and 1.48 goals against average (GAA).

 Playing career

 Junior

 McNiven joined the Georgetown Raiders of the Ontario Junior Hockey League (OJHL) for the 2013–14 season; at 16 years old, he was younger than many other players in the league, who were around the age of 20.
 McNiven finished the season with a 21–10 record and a .915 save percentage; despite not being expected to make the OJHL playoffs, the Raiders defeated both the Milton Menace and the Buffalo Jr. Sabres before falling to the Toronto Lakeshore Patriots in the West conference finals.

 The Owen Sound Attack of the Ontario Hockey League (OHL) selected McNiven in the fourth round of the 2013 OHL Priority Selection, and he signed with the team that year.
-On February 16, 2017, McNiven stopped all 16 shots he faced for his 10th career junior ice hockey shutout, passing Jordan Binnington for the most in Attack history.
-That May, he was awarded both the Jim Rutherford Trophy for the best goaltender in the OHL, as well as the CHL Goaltender of the Year award.
+On February 15, 2017, McNiven stopped all 16 shots he faced for his 10th career junior ice hockey shutout, passing Jordan Binnington for the most in Attack history.
+That May, he was awarded both the Jim Rutherford Trophy as the best goaltender in the OHL, and the CHL Goaltender of the Year award.
 He finished the season with a 41–9–4 record, 2.30 GAA, .915 save percentage, and six shutouts in 54 games.